-You'll need to let us know when the odometer has been replaced as your RUC licence will need to match what your distance recorder is reading.
+Complete the form below to let us know when the odometer has been replaced, as your RUC licence will need to match what your distance recorder is reading.

 Heavy vehicles are required to have a hubodometer or electronic distance recorder fitted.
 However, in some cases, this is not practicable.